wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-office-add-ins/includes/3-apis.md

-In this unit, you'll explore the Office Add-ins programming model, developer tools, and the capabilities of the Office JavaScript APIs for Excel, Outlook, and Word.
+In this unit, you'll explore the Office add-ins programming model, developer tools, and the capabilities of the Office JavaScript APIs for Excel, Outlook, and Word.

-## Understand the Office Add-ins programming model
+## Understand the Office add-ins programming model

-The Office Add-in programming model relies on two JavaScript object models:
+The Office add-in programming model relies on two JavaScript object models:

 - Host-specific JavaScript API - Host-specific APIs for Excel and Word provide strongly-typed objects that you can use to access specific elements in the host application.
 For example, the Excel API contains objects that represent worksheets, ranges, tables, charts, and more.
 - Common API - Introduced with Office 2013, the Common API enables you to access features such as: